Shruti21k/Food-Beverage-Industry/README.md

-# 📈 CodeX Analysis and Dashboard 📊
+<h1 align='center'> 📈 CodeX Analysis and Dashboard 📊 </h1>

-Welcome to the CodeX Market Analysis and Dashboard repository! 🚀 <br>
+**Welcome to the CodeX Market Analysis and Dashboard repository!** 🚀
+<br><br>
-This project delves into the Indian market for CodeX, a German beverage company, providing insights from a survey dataset through SQL analysis and presenting findings in an interactive Power BI dashboard.
+This project delves into the Indian market for CodeX, an imaginary German beverage company, providing insights from a survey dataset through SQL analysis and presenting findings in an interactive Power BI dashboard.
 <hr>

 ## 📄 Project Overview 📂
 I have performed a comprehensive analysis on CodeX's energy drink launch in 10 Indian cities based on a survey with 10,000 respondents.
 The goal was to empower the Marketing team with actionable insights.

-Special thanks to @codebasics for providing resources for this project.
+Special thanks to [codebasics](https://github.com/codebasics) for providing resources for this project.

-## 🔍Insights drawn:
+Additional details about the dataset and the survey copy have been uploaded in the **'About'** folder.

+## ⭐️ Insights drawn 🔍
 ```
 ~ Demographic Insights
 1. Gender Preference: Males dominate as the largest consumer segment.